 11. Visit the Nahargarh Fort – For a Spectacular View of Jaipur

 One of the most well preserved forts of Rajasthan is the Nahargarh Fort.
 The fort is built on Aravalli Hills, overlooking the city of Jaipur.
 The fort is a luxury resort too, with its traditional Rajpur elements still intact.
-You can savor the luxury of the fort with a stay here and come here just for a spectacular view of the Pink City.
+You can savor the luxury of the fort with a stay here and come here just for a spectacular view of the Pink City and some fabulous sightseeing tour here.

 12. Visit City Palace Jaipur- a Story of the Olden Days